MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

 ## Open saved activities in your CRM

-After you save an email or meeting to your CRM, you can open it from the **Email from** or the meeting title card in the Copilot for Sales side pane.
+After you save an email or meeting to your CRM, you can open it from the **Email from** or the meeting title card in the **Sales** pane.
 This helps you quickly find the activity in your CRM if you want to see more details or make changes.

-1. Open the email or meeting, and then open Copilot for Sales.
+1. Open the email or meeting, and then open Sales app.
 1. On the **Email from** or the meeting title card, select **More actions** (**&hellip;**) > **Open in (CRM)**.

 :::image type="content" source="media/open-email-crm.png" alt-text="Screenshot of the Open in (CRM) option in the More actions menu.":::